DAB0mB/react-bobcat/README.md

 ### Usage

-Here's a rough code snippets that demonstrates how Bobcat should be used:
+Here's a rough code snippet that demonstrates how Bobcat should be used:

 ```jsx
 import { useState } from 'react';